Connect with others who understand.

 • Digestive problems (such as inflammatory bowel disease, including ulcerative colitis and Crohn’s disease)

 While PsA and AS have common symptoms and are thought to be related conditions, there are key differences in symptoms that help distinguish one from the other.
-Differences include whether there is back pain or skin and nail problems and where joint pain occurs.
+Differences in PSA and ankylosing spondylitis include whether there’s back pain and skin and nail problems, and which joints are affected.

 One of the main distinguishing symptoms between AS and PsA is back pain.
-AS always affects the spine, causing back pain, whereas PsA more often causes pain in the peripheral joints.
+AS always involves the spine, causing back pain, whereas PsA more often causes pain in the peripheral joints.

-For example, one MyPsoriasisTeam member with PsA wrote, “I get pain in almost all of my joints, but the worst pain is always in my left shoulder and left hip. … Other times, I get pain in my hands, wrists, elbows, knees, ankles, and sometimes a few toes.”
+For example, a member of MyPsoriasisTeam with PsA wrote, “I get pain in almost all of my joints, but the worst pain is always in my left shoulder and left hip. … Other times, I get pain in my hands, wrists, elbows, knees, ankles, and sometimes a few toes.”

 Another key difference in symptoms between PsA and AS is the presence of skin and nail issues.
-It’s common in people with PsA to have psoriasis and nail issues but rare for people with AS.
+Psoriasis and nail issues are common in people with PsA, but rare for people with AS.
 Only about 10 percent of people with AS also have psoriasis.

 Causes of Psoriatic Arthritis and Ankylosing Spondylitis

-While the exact cause of PsA is unknown, genes, immunity, and the environment may play a role.
+The exact cause of PsA is unknown, but genes, immunity, and the environment may play a role.
+Having a family member with PsA increases the risk of developing the condition.
 Some people may develop PsA after an injury.

 Age is another risk factor for AS — most people develop symptoms before age 45, but the condition can occur in children and older adults as well.
 Other conditions may also increase the risk of AS.
-For example, people who may be more likely to develop AS are those with ulcerative colitis, Crohn’s disease, and psoriasis.
 AS may affect more young men than women, according to Johns Hopkins Medicine.

 Diagnosing Psoriatic Arthritis vs. Ankylosing Spondylitis

-As both PsA and AS are arthritic conditions, diagnosis is best made by a rheumatologist.
+As both PsA and AS are arthritic conditions, diagnosis is best made by a rheumatologist or a healthcare professional with expertise in conditions that affect the joints, bones, and muscles.
 There is no single test for PsA or AS, so diagnosis may be a process of ruling out other conditions.

-Because the type and location of joint pain can differ between PsA and AS, a health care provider will likely ask about joint pain patterns.
+Because the type and location of joint pain can differ between PsA and AS, a healthcare provider will likely ask about your patterns of joint pain.
 They may also look for skin and nail issues, which are common in PsA but not AS, or take a skin biopsy.

-The earlier PsA is treated, the better it can help protect joints from further damage.
+Early PsA treatment is the best way to help protect joints from damage.
 Some medications that may be used to treat PsA include:

 • Nonsteroidal anti-inflammatory drugs (NSAIDs) to manage symptoms

-• Immunosuppressive medications (these lower the body’s ability to reject a transplanted organ), corticosteroids (steroids), or biologics (medications made from living cells) to reduce inflammation
+• Immunosuppressive medications, corticosteroids (steroids), or biologics (medications made from living cells) to reduce inflammation

-• Calcium and vitamin D to slow bone deformation
+• Calcium and vitamin D to strengthen the bones

 Similar to treatment for PsA, AS treatments may include NSAIDs, biologics, or corticosteroids to reduce inflammation.
 Exercises to strengthen muscles, specifically back muscles, may also be recommended.
-Surgery is one of the advanced treatments for AS that may be needed in severe cases when a joint needs to be replaced or thickened or if hardened bone needs to be removed.
+Surgery is one of the advanced treatments for AS that may be needed in severe cases, such as for joint replacement or removal of thickened or hardened bone.
 Rods may also be placed in the spine.

 Other AS treatments may include: